Dental Forceps: A Guide to Selection and Use

 • Lower Jaw: Forceps with fine, pointed beaks or lower incisor forceps.

-Choosing the Right Forceps
+How to Choose the Right Dental Forceps

 SurgiMac suggests that you should consider the following factors while choosing the right forcep for your need: